 LCOB classes are designed to help you take your next step in your spiritual journey of Knowing God, Loving Others and Serving the World.
-Whether you're just starting out or have been traveling this path for a long time, we offer classes which will inform and inspire you in your relationship with God.
+Whether you're just starting your journey or have been traveling this path for a long time, we offer classes which will inform and inspire you in your relationship with God.

 Inductive Bible Study - Behold, Jesus is Coming: Revelation Teachers: Barb Forney and Paul Allen Room 307